 Internationalization of curriculum prepares learners for an increasingly interdependent and interdisciplinary world, facilitates their understanding of other cultures, and fosters effective living in the global community.
 Learners who travel acquire knowledge and skills useful in the global community, increase their access to learning and employment opportunities, and promote international projects, institutional linkages, and community development.

-The field school offers learners the opportunity to engage in intensive interdisciplinary field study in the Amazon Rainforest.
-They participate in cultural and creative immersion activities, assist with community development and conservation projects, and contextualize their field learning by classroom-based analysis and critical reflection before and after their field experiences.
-Learners develop interdisciplinary skills in creativity, academic inquiry, ecology and conservation, cultural awareness, environmental design, and community development.
-They become familiar with various expressive modalities of the Amazon region (e.g. writing, music, movement, fine arts, materiality, theatre, storytelling, etc.) and explore the application of those modalities in an integrative learning environment.
+The field school offered learners the opportunity to engage in intensive interdisciplinary field study in the Amazon Rainforest.
+They participated in cultural and creative immersion activities, assisted with community development and conservation projects, and contextualized their field learning by classroom-based analysis and critical reflection before and after their field experiences.
+Learners developed interdisciplinary skills in creativity, academic inquiry, ecology and conservation, cultural awareness, environmental design, and community development.
+They became familiar with various expressive modalities of the Amazon region (e.g. writing, music, movement, fine arts, materiality, theatre, storytelling, etc.), and they explored the application of those modalities in an integrative learning environment.

 Sustainability and Ecology